 The half-timbered brick buildings in the villages of Denmark look like something out of a fairy tale.

-And when someone wants to get rid of one of these charming old buildings they often get sent to a recreated village like Den Gamle By.
-Here they are painstakingly reconstructed and filled with authentic furniture, plants and sometimes even people of the time period that they came from.
+And when someone wants to get rid of one of these charming old buildings they often get sent to a museum like Den Gamle By, where they are painstakingly reconstructed and filled with authentic furniture, plants and sometimes even people of the time period that they came from.

 This recreated village in Aarhus, Denmark features homes from three time periods.
 I have picked mostly the homes from the village set in 1864.
 The windows are all multi-pane glass as they hadn’t yet mastered the art of large pieces of glass.
 Some modern boys from a school trip having lunch on the other side of a canal.